frconor-ebook/meditations/_posts/2025-11-14-the-dignity-of-work.md

 The status of a job depends on its capacity to perfect us in a human way and supernaturally as well, on the opportunities it offers to provide for our family and collaborate in good works on behalf of mankind, and on the social contribution that we can make in the world through its means.

 St. Joseph had Jesus beside him while he worked.
-At times he would have asked Him to hold a piece of wood while he saw it, and at others, he would have shown Him how to use a chisel or a plane.
+At times he would have asked Him to hold a piece of wood while he sawed it, and at others, he would have shown Him how to use a chisel or a plane.

 Whenever he got tired he would have been able to look at his Son, who was the Son of God, and his work would thereby acquire a new value because he would realize that through it he was collaborating mysteriously in the enterprise of salvation.